 The main goal of the scientific paper is to share your original research, experiments, and…

 Why are students often so concerned about citation styles?
-The main problem is a wide variety of these formats and different requirements that each has, which usually makes young people confused and frustrated.
+The main problem is the wide variety of these formats and different requirements that each has, which usually makes young people confused and frustrated.

 When you prepare an academic paper and your teacher can ask you to use APA format, it is not hard if you have the proper guidelines to do that.
 Do not panic!
 In this article, we are going to give you all the needed information and guidelines, which may help you to write a smart paper in APA format.
 Let’s start.

 The General Formatting Guidelines You Need To Know When You Work On Your Paper

 - You should use only white 8 ½ x 11 paper;

 - The margins you make are usually 1 cm on the top, sides, and also on the bottom;

 - Don’t forget to indent every first word in the paragraphs one-half inch;

 - The recommended font is Times New Roman.
 The recommended size is 12;

 - It’s also necessary to double space your research paper;